snowch/carbon-products-development-environment/README.md

 Stratos Runtime Environment
 ---------------------------

 TODO work on this environment has only just started.
+To start this environment ``vagrant up stratosruntime```.

+Currently, just a CentOS 6.4 box, that

+- downloads and unpacks wso2 message broker
+- unpacks apache stratos components directly from the .m2 repo (that were built by stratosdev)

 Openstack
 ---------